sf-wdi-22-23/modules-23/w04-associations-and-auth/project-1/README.md

 * **External API** Use an external API to integrate rich data into your app.
 * **Model Relationship** Create a one-to-many or many-to-many relationship between two models using either embedded or referenced data.
 * **Authentication** Enable users to sign up, log in, and log out.
 (Note: This covers the core sessions or cookies requirement.)
 * **Data Validation** On the client side, don't let users submit blank forms -- and give them a visible error message explaining why they weren't allowed to submit.
-In your database, use mongoose validation
+In your database, use mongoose's validation for at least one attribute for each of your schemas.

 ## Ideas for Further Exploration

 If you want to push yourself and learn something new, optionally consider doing some of the following with your app. *Please talk to an instructor* beforehand.

-* **Search** Build a form that allows users to search your data based on keywords.
+* **Search** Build a form that allows users to search your data, based on attributes.
 * **Authorization** Create and implement rules that prevent users from seeing/editing/deleting content that belongs to other users.
 Start with one rule; the specifics are up to you.
 For example, a good challenge could be saying users cannot delete a post (or other resource) if it is not theirs.
 (Note: This requires authentication.)
 * **Testing** Test your code with an automated testing library.
 * **Email** Send emails with express-mailer.
 * **Payments** Add payments with stripe.com.
-But don't put it into production yet!
 * **Web-Scraping** Use a web-scraper to collect data from a website that doesn't have an API.
 Example technologies include <a href="http://casperjs.org" target="_blank">Casper</a> or <a href="https://www.kimonolabs.com" target="_blank">Kimono</a>.
-* **Web Sockets** Create an open, real-time connection between your server and client (e.g. live chatting).
-Check out <a href="http://socket.io/" target="_blank">Socket.io</a> if you're interested in web sockets.
+* **Web Sockets** Create an open, real-time connection between your server and client (e.g. live chatting) with a tool like <a href="http://socket.io/" target="_blank">Socket.io</a>.
-* **Client-side HTML Templating**  Refactor your client side to use a templating library like Mustache, underscore's `_.template`, or another.
+* **Client-side HTML Templating**  Refactor your *client-side code* to use a templating library like Handlebars, Mustache, underscore's `_.template`, or another.
 * **Whatever else you can think of!**

-## TIMELINE/DEADLINE
+## DEADLINES

 * **Thursday, October 22nd by 12:30pm** - **REQUIRED**:  Submit your project proposal to an instructor and make a Kanban board for it using Trello.
-Before beginning work on your project, your project idea and the scope of your project must be checked-off by an instructor.
-You will need the following for an instructor check-off:
+Before beginning work on your project, your project idea, the scope of your project, and your other planning deliverables must be checked-off by an instructor.
-    * Wireframes (simple/hand drawn are great)
-    * User narratives / user stories ("Users can create a meal with various foods." or "As a SpaceBook user looking for new friends, I want to be able to update my location to my current planet.")
-    * Models and database relationship design (ERD)
-    * Proof of feasibility for any external APIs you are using - show us that you can get data

 * **Friday, October 30th, 9:17am** - Project due and presentations!
 (Submission instructions will be posted later.)

 ## ACCESS TO INSTRUCTORS
 We will schedule 1:1s throughout the week.
 We will also do mini lessons on certain topics if we notice that several people are running into the same issues.

-## GROUPS (@TODO)

-### WDI 22

-**ALEX**

-**BEN**

-**BRIANNA**

-###WDI 23

-**BRAUS**
-Annie
-Jeehye
-Breana
-Scot
-Brendan
-Emily K.

-**JULIANA**
-Isom
-Eric
-John B.
-John C.
-Emily A.
-Jorge
-Natasha

-**MATT**
-Ling
-Meredith
-Michael
-Noel
-Roy
-Zain